 There is a time limit for filing car accident lawsuits in Florida

-In Florida, a plaintiff can file a car accident claim for up to four years from the accident’s date in question.
+In Florida, a plaintiff can file a car accident claim for up to two years from the accident’s date in question.
 However, this statute of limitations can be extended if the injuries are discovered at a later date.
 In this case, Florida courts can agree to extend the statute of limitations.

 Florida adheres to the comparative negligence rule